YosefLab/Compass/docs_source/source/Compass-Postprocessing-Tutorial.rst

    notebooks/Demo
    notebooks/Demo-micropools

-To demonstrate downstream analysis (postprocessing) of Compass results, we provide a python notebook  `here <https://github.com/YosefLab/Compass/blob/analysis/analysis/Demo.ipynb>`__.
+To demonstrate downstream analysis (postprocessing) of Compass results, we provide a :doc:`python notebook <notebooks/Demo>`.
 The notebook demonstrates a differential analysis pipeline comparing two groups of cells and replicates figures from our  `paper
 <https://doi.org/10.1016/j.cell.2021.05.045>`__ paper analyzing Th17 cell metabolism.

 The presentation of the algorithm assumes a single-cell data set.
+For the built in microclustering of Compass, we provide a short :doc:`python notebook <notebooks/Demo-micropools>` on how to analyze the clusters.
-However, you may choose to group cells together (e.g. via `metacell <https://github.com/tanaylab/metacell>`__ or `micropooling <https://github.com/YosefLab/Vision>`__) to reduce computational overhead.
+However, you may choose to group cells together externally (e.g. via `metacell <https://github.com/tanaylab/metacell>`__ or `micropooling <https://github.com/YosefLab/Vision>`__) to reduce computational overhead.
 You may also apply Compass to bulk transcriptome